fikovnik/Sigma/index.md

 While it started as a quick fix to a problems faced in [OCL](http://en.wikipedia.org/wiki/Object_Constraint_Language) (see the [OCL'12](http://st.inf.tu-dresden.de/OCL2012/preproceedings/09.pdf) paper for more details) it focuses towars much more ambitions goal...

+Sigma is used for the implementation of the [ACTRESS](http://fikovnik.net/Actress) project.

 _The documentation is under construction_

 ## Introduction ##